-In particular, EAEU technical regulations for food products currently establish declaration of conformity procedures for almost all agricultural and food products, including fat-and-oil products, juice products, meat products, alcohol products, milk and dairy products, and specialized dietary food products.
-For more information please see GAIN reports RS1343 Customs Union Food Technical Regulations in Force as of 1 July 2013, RS1382 Customs Union Technical Regulation on Milk and Dairy Products, and RS1384 Customs Union Technical Regulation on Meat.
+In particular, EAEU technical regulations for food products currently establish declaration of conformity procedures for almost all agricultural and food products, including fat-and-oil products, juice products, meat products, alcohol products, milk and dairy products, specialized dietary food products, fish, and potable water.
+For more information please see GAIN reports RS1343 Customs Union Food Technical Regulations in Force as of 1 July 2013, RS1382 Customs Union Technical Regulation on Milk and Dairy Products, RS1384 Customs Union Technical Regulation on Meat, RS1734 Technical Regulation on Safety of Fish and Fish Products, and RS1752 EAEU Technical Regulation on Packaged Water.

-Additionally, according to the Russian Government Resolution No. 982, declaration of conformity is required for imports of the following agricultural and food products that are exported from the United States to Russia:
+According to Russian Government Resolution No. 982, declaration of conformity is required for imports of the following agricultural and food products that are exported from the United States to Russia:

 - Feeds of plant origin (by-products of sugar refining, starch and syrup production, oilseeds crushing, production of canned and dried vegetables, flour and cereals industry, alcohol and brewing production)

-- Feeds of animal origin and mixed feeds
+- Feeds of animal origin and mixed feeds - Fish and seafood oil for veterinary use

-- Fish and fish products, fresh-frozen, salted, cured, canned, etc., fish oil, fishmeal

-- Seafood

-- Caviar

-A similar list approved by the CU Commission Decision No. 620 requires a declaration of conformity for the following agricultural products:
+A similar list approved by the CU Commission Decision No. 620 currently requires a declaration of conformity for the following agricultural products:

-- Tobacco products - Animal, bird, and fish feed: compound feed and feed additives (e.g., soy meal, milk powder, fishmeal, etc.) - Finished fish and seafood products, including canned fish and seafood, caviar
+- Animal, bird, and fish feed: compound feed and feed additives (e.g., soy meal, milk powder, fishmeal, etc.)

-According to Russian Federal Law No. 184-FZ of December 22, 2008 (as amended), declarations of conformity for imported products shall be drawn up by Russian importers and registered with an accredited certification body in line with the procedures set forth by the Ministry of Economic Development in its order No. 752 of November 24, 2014.
+According to Russian Federal Law No. 184-FZ of December 27, 2002 (as amended), declarations of conformity for imported products shall be drawn up by Russian importers and registered with an accredited certification body in line with the procedures set forth by the Ministry of Economic Development in its order No. 752 of November 24, 2014 (as amended).
 The following documentation may be used by the importer as a basis for drawing up a declaration of conformity: